mspielberg/factorio-miniloader/README.md

 * 1.5.15 (2018-03-12):
     * Fix another crash when mining miniloaders in Factorio 0.16.29.
     * Add support for boblogistics inserter overhaul.
+* 1.5.16 (2018-03-18):
+    * Change ingredients when using boblogistics inserter overhaul.